Codecademy/docs/content/javascript/concepts/strings/terms/startsWith/startsWith.md

 ---
 Title: ".startsWith()"
-Description: "Check whether a string begins with the specified characters.
+Description: "Checks whether a string begins with the specified characters.
 It will only return a boolean value, either true or false."
 Subjects:
   - "Web Development"
   - "Computer Science"